MapComplete/MapComplete/README.md

-### apComplete - an OpenStreetMap viewer and editor
+### MapComplete - an OpenStreetMap viewer and editor

 The main repository can be found at https://github.com/pietervdvn/MapComplete/